JWST lens model for A370: A very low dark matter fraction for a brightest cluster galaxy and lensing properties for the Dragon arc: Introduction

 \section{Introduction}

-Over the last years, the \textit{James Webb} space telescope (JWST) has been re-observing some of the best gravitational lenses previously studied with the \textit{Hubble} space telescope (HST).
+In recent years, the \textit{James Webb} space telescope (JWST) has been re-observing some of the best gravitational lenses previously studied with the \textit{Hubble} space telescope (HST).
 Of special relevance are the six clusters from the Hubble Frontier Fields (HFF) program \citep{Lotz2017} where images reaching AB $\sim 28.5$ were obtained in seven filters between $\approx 0.4\, \mu m$ to $\approx 1.6\, \mu m$.
 This high quality data allowed to identify hundreds of multiply lensed galaxies behind these six clusters.
 Many of the new lensed galaxies were spectroscopically confirmed from the ground, with the Multi Unit Spectroscopic Explorer \citep[MUSE, ][]{Bacon2010} playing a pivotal role.

 One of these lenses is the galaxy cluster Abell370 (or A370), at redshift $z=0.375$, and containing the first discovered giant arc \citep{Soucail1987,Paczynski1987}.
-Previously known as a powerful source for X-rays \citep{Henry1982}, this cluster was selected as one of the HFF clusters due to its large mass and existence of known gravitationally lensed galaxies \cite{Mahdavi2001,Kneib1993,Richard2010,Richard2014,Johnson2014}.
+Previously known as a powerful source for X-rays \citep{Henry1982}, this cluster was selected as one of the HFF clusters due to its large mass and existence of known gravitationally lensed galaxies \citep{Mahdavi2001,Kneib1993,Richard2010,Richard2014,Johnson2014}.
 As part of this program, the central $\sim 10$ arcmin$^2$ region was observed in wavelengths ranging from 0.45 $\mu$m to 1.6 $\mu$m and to a depth of $\sim 28.5$ mag in the visible and IR bands.
 The area observed by the HFF program around A370 was later doubled thanks to the Beyond Ultra-deep Frontier Fields and Legacy Observations (BUFFALO) program \citep{Steinhardt2020}, although with shallower observations than in the HFF program.

 The HFF data from A370 have been extensively used by lens modelers \citep{Lagattuta2017,Diego2018b,Lagattuta2019,Ghosh2021,Lagattuta2022,Li2024,Limousing2025}.
 BUFFALO data were used to extend the lens model to larger radii by including weak lensing measurements from HST \citep{Niemiec2023}.
-JWST has observed A370 as part of different programs.
-Based on CANUCS data, \citep{Gledhill2024} confirms a new lensed galaxy at $z\sim 8$ and refined a parametric lens model with all the available constraints.
+JWST has observed A370 as part of different programs (GTO-1208 or CANUCS, GO-2883 or MAGNIF, and GO-3538).
+Based on CANUCS data, \cite{Gledhill2024} confirms a new lensed galaxy at $z\sim 8$ and refined a parametric lens model with all the available constraints.
 No further new lensed systems were found in the cluster field, "likely due to already very deep HST" according to the authors.